markjprice/cs12dotnet8/docs/errata/improvements.md

 > **Warning!** Enabling of logging for EF Core shows SQL commands that are executed against the database. `ToQueryString` does *not* execute against the database.

-On Page 553, in the code for step 1, I will add some comments, as shown in the following code:
+On page 553, in the code for step 1, I will add some comments, as shown in the following code:
 ```cs
 // This query is not deferred because First does not return IEnumerable or IQueryable.
 // The LINQ is immediately converted to SQL and executed to fetch the product.